imkaywu/open3DCV/src/triangulation/README.md

-1. transform/: from theia
+1. triangulation: from theia
-2. transform.cpp, transform.h: from sfmLibrary
+2. transform.cpp, transform.h: from SfMLibrary